rutujab0301/cs5460/content/homework/hw3-boot-into-c/_index.md

 ```
 (gdb) tui reg general
 ```
-TUI is a very cute part of GDB and hence it makes sense to read more about various capabilities http://sourceware.org/gdb/onlinedocs/gdb/TUI-Commands.html(INSERT LINK HERE).
+TUI is a very cute part of GDB and hence it makes sense to read more about various capabilities http://sourceware.org/gdb/onlinedocs/gdb/TUI-Commands.html.
 For example, you can specify the assembly layout to single step through machine instructions similar to source code:
 ```
 (gdb) layout asm
 ```